 After an Exposure Incident Occurs: Medical Evaluation and Follow-up:

-Following immediate actions, contact the TMC Employee Health Clinic (Boston),
+Following immediate actions, contact the Tufts MC Employee Health Clinic (Boston),

 TCSVM Occupational Medical Clinic (Grafton) or the Mt.
 Auburn Occupational Health Services (Medford) and arrange for medical diagnosis and treatment.